lucianomartini/texasflood/README.md

 4. After that just create a link ln -sf /sbin/texasflood-core to /etc/init.d/rc
 5. Edit the file /etc/texasflood.list pre-setting the default priorities for your programs.
 6. Edit the file /etc/texasflood.conf carefully following the comments.
 7. Reboot your machine and hope the best.

+Note: At the moment you will need to have net-tools (don't worry it is only used to bring up lo interface, it is being fixed in the next version)